Monodromy groups and exceptional Hodge classes, I: Fermat Jacobians: Fermat varieties

 \begin{remark}{ } For even values of $m$, {there can be characters $\gamma = \ast \gamma_i^{\ast e_i} \in \mathfrak{B}_m^n$ such that} $\sum i\cdot e_i$ is not divisible by $m$, because \cite[Lemma 5.1]{Shioda3} does not hold in this case.
 An explicit example is given by $m=18$ and $\gamma = \gamma_1 \ast \gamma_1 \ast \gamma_{10} \ast \gamma_{10}$.
 Restricting our attention to characters coming from equations for the Mumford-Tate group does not help either: for $m=18$, one of the possible equations is $x_{2}/x_{7}=1${, which leads to a character that does not satisfy $\sum i\cdot e_i \equiv 0 \pmod{m}$.}

 In fact, in the even case, different twists do have different fields $\KconnA \neq K(\varepsilon_B)$ (see \Cref{th:Kconn-even}), and possibly even different fields $K(\End(A)) \neq K(\End(B))$.

-{In all cases, Equation \eqref{eq:even-twist} allows us to describe the Galois action on the classes $t_*v_f$ in terms of the action on the classes $v_f$, or conversely. } \end{remark}
+{In all cases, Equation \eqref{eq:even-twist-gen} allows us to describe the Galois action on the classes $t_*v_f$ in terms of the action on the classes $v_f$, or conversely. } \end{remark}

 { \begin{remark} Notice that when $m$ is even the curve $C_m$ possesses the automorphism $(x,y) \mapsto \left(\frac{1}{x}, \frac{y}{x^{m/2}}\right)$.
-The existence of this extra automorphism implies that twists of $C_m$ are not necessarily of the form $y^2 = x^m+c$ for $c \in \Q^\times$.
+The existence of this extra automorphism implies that twists of $C_m$ are not necessarily of the form $y^2 = x^m+a$ for $a \in \Q^\times$.
 For example, the curve with equation

-is a twist of $y^2=x^{10}+1$ trivialised by the field $\Q(i)$, and cannot be written in the form $y^2=x^m+c$ for any $c \in \Q^\times$.
+is a twist of $y^2=x^{10}+1$ trivialised by the field $\Q(i)$, and cannot be written in the form $y^2=x^m+a$ for any $a \in \Q^\times$.
 We can compute all twists using the techniques of \cite{MR3906177}, which also give a $\overline{\Q}$-isomorphism between $C_m$ and any given twist.
-Once the twisting isomorphism is known, one can proceed as in \Cref{prop: twist-invariance} to compute the Galois action on the Tate classes on the (powers of the) Jacobian of any twist of $C_m$. \end{remark} }
+Once the twisting isomorphism is known, one can proceed as in \Cref{prop: twists} to compute the Galois action on the Tate classes on the (powers of the) Jacobian of any twist of $C_m$ purely in terms of the geometric action of the automorphism group of $C_m$ on its cohomology. \end{remark} }